 What is a Director Identification Number?

 The Australian Government is working to modernise the Australian Business Register.
 As part of this project, as of November 1st 2021, The Australian Government has introduced the Director Identification Number (DIN) system.
-What is a Director ID?
-A Director Identification Number is a unique number given to each company director (or each person who intends to become a company director) in Australia who has verified their identity with the Australian Business Registry Service (ABRS).
+Table of Contents What is a Director ID?
+What are Director IDs For?
+Why have Director IDs been introduced?
+Why do I need a Director ID?
+What is the format of a Director ID?
+Who needs a Director ID?

 What is a board portal?